 A fault line is a fracture along which the earth’s crust has moved.
 There are numerous active faults in Hawke's Bay onshore and offshore.
 Many are surface faults where a rupture that initiated at depth has broken through to the surface and left a visible fault trace.
 Others are buried or 'blind' faults that slip at depth but do not rupture to the ground surface, so these are harder to recognise.
 The Active Fault Map shows generalised traces of active surface faults in the Hawke's Bay region.
 Active faults are those faults that have moved within the last 125,000 years.
 While no surface traces of active faults have been mapped in the Napier and Hastings city areas, this is because historic floods and development have covered them over.
 Scientists believe both cities have 'buried’ or ‘blind’ fault sources including the large fault source that caused the Hawke’s Bay earthquake of 1931, but they are currently unable to map them.
 The subduction interface between the Australian and Pacific plates is the largest offshore fault in our region.

 Based on a national seismic model shown above, scientists have estimated Hawke’s Bay might experience the following shaking intensities for different return periods in the future.
 Our risks include earthquake prone buildings which have been identified within our main cities & towns, and although residential dwellings are considered a low risk, damage may be widespread requiring re-housing.
 Infrastructure networks are also at risk and there are also risks to our future social and economic wellbeing.
-The Hawke’s Bay CDEM is the lead agency for managing any natural hazard event, like a large earthquake that badly affects the people of Hawke’s Bay.

 In the past most moderate to large earthquakes in Hawke's Bay have been on shallow (<45 km deep) faults, but a few, such as the June 1921 Hawke’s Bay earthquake, were caused by rupture at greater depths.
 The largest historical earthquakes affecting Hawke’s Bay are listed in this Table.